 In Angers, students will experience a mid-size French city, tour a 1500's castle and visit Loire Valley sites.
 Students will also participate in lectures by ESSCA Business School faculty to learn about France as a part of the EU, and French industry structures and regulatory agencies.
 While in Paris, students will visit many important landmarks and cultural sites including The Louvre, Musee de l'Orangerie, Notre Dame, the Eiffel Tower, and more.

-Study Abroad for Business
+Study Abroad (Undergraduate Students)

 3 credit hours

-Contemporary Issues in Business
+Contemporary Issues in Business (Graduate Students)

 3 credit hours

 Students taking this class for credit will pay their SIUE tuition rate.

 $3,200 Approximately (Price will be set in early September 2019)

 The program fee includes: